Maestro-Zacht/allianceauth-graphql/README.md

 Usage
 =====

-This version is still in pre-alpha, as of v0.1.1 it does nothing.
+This version is still in pre-alpha, as of v0.2.1 it only implements login.

 Setup